Check out v4 of the Fauna CLI

 To learn how to run queries from your app, check out the client driver docs or the Query HTTP API endpoint reference.

-If you’d like to see a production-ready example, check out the sample apps on GitHub:
+If you’d like to see an example, check out the sample apps on GitHub:

 Is this article helpful?